Road Trips in Croatia

 The Adriatic Magistrala

 The Adriatic Magistrala, or D8, is Croatia's classic coastal road: more than 650 kilometres of sea views, island horizons, fishing towns and cliffside bends from the northern Adriatic toward Dubrovnik.
-It is not the fastest way to travel — use the motorway for speed — but it is one of the most memorable drives in the country when you choose the right section and do not rush.
+It is not the fastest way to travel, but it is one of the most memorable drives in the country when you choose the right section and do not rush.

 Scenic route